 In 2013, the final two responsibilities had been identified as: "Assessing the change impact" and "Supporting training efforts".
-In our latest research, the final two responsibilities have changed, a slight but significant difference that hints at the new complexities facing change managers.
+In the 2016 research, the final two responsibilities have changed, a slight but significant difference that hints at the new complexities facing change managers.
 In this fast-growing discipline, interpersonal skills and prior change experience are now considered essential requirements for a change manager.

-In our latest research, participants also highlighted additional responsibilities of change managers:
+In the 2016 research, participants also highlighted additional responsibilities of change managers:

 Complete change management assessments by conducting change analyses and identifying key stakeholders